-A vendor management system should allow tracking of company’s policies & procedures that it requires the vendors to abide by with automated version controlling and an approval process.
-It should also have ability to publish these to the vendors using the platform and track their acknowledgement.
+A vendor management system should allow tracking of the company’s policies and procedures that it requires the vendors to abide by with automated version controlling and an approval process.
+It should also have the ability to publish these to the vendors using the platform and track their acknowledgment.

-In the cases where a vendor is directly communicating with a company’s customers, it is important that any complaint that the vendor receives is handled timely and properly.
-The client should be able to see the complaint received, respond with its comments, and get it resolved in accordance with its SLAs.
+If a vendor is supposed to directly communicate with a company’s customers, it is important that any complaint that the vendor receives is handled timely and properly.
+The client should be able to see the complaint received, respond with its comments, and get it resolved in accordance with SLA signed with the vendor.

 RFI and Audit Management

-A functionality that allows publishing RFIs to shortlisted vendors and audit questionnaires to existing ones will help in removing inefficiencies in the process by automating a lot of workflows and eliminating redundant work.
-It should allow preparation of automated audit reports based on responses received from the vendors and company’s existing guidelines.
+An audit management functionality that allows publishing RFIs to shortlisted vendors and audit questionnaires to existing ones can help in removing inefficiencies in the process by automating a lot of workflows and eliminating redundant work.
+It should allow the preparation of automated audit reports based on responses received from the vendors and the company’s existing guidelines.

 Business Intelligence tools

-Needless to say, in a world where data analytics plays a crucial role, a functionality that allows collation of all the data from the past across all the vendors will help in understanding the trends and in turn improve the performance and reduce the cost associated with errors and audit findings.
+In a world where data analytics plays a crucial role, a functionality that allows collation of all the data from the past across all the vendors not only helps in understanding the trends but also acting on them.
+This, in turn, helps improve your audit performance and reduces the cost associated with errors in audit findings.

 Making Vendors Lives easier

-The tool should facilitate collaboration not only internally within the company but also with the vendors.
-The vendor should not feel that using a system is a burden for them but should make it easier for them to work with the client.
+The right vendor management tool should facilitate collaboration not only within the company but also with the vendors.
+The vendor shouldn’t anyway feel burdened while using your vendor management system.

 If you are looking for top-notch vendor compliance, our compliance management system, IPACS, can help you ensure external compliance.
 It is an automated, artificially intelligent compliance platform that evolves as per the ongoing and upcoming regulatory guidelines, helping you make the most of your vendor network.